SyncfusionExamples/how-to-show-tittlebartextcontrol-and-menubar-in-winforms-form/README.md

-# How to show TitleBarTextControl and Menubar in WinForms SfForm
+# How to show TitleBarTextControl and Menubar in WinForms SfForm?

 ## About the sample